 - The changes to the color are applied automatically as the editing is done.

 The color can be set using the hexadecimal values of the RGB color (regardless of the current color mode).
 Hexadecimal color representation is common when using CSS or other web specific formats.
-The Hex field of the color panel can be used to read or set the hexadecimal RGB color values:
+The Hex field of the color panel can be used to read or change the hexadecimal RGB color values:

 - The current color is displayed in RGB hexadecimals in the Hex field.